openconfig/ondatra/README.md

 ## Running an Ondatra Test

-An Ondatra test is a Go test, and so is run with `go test`, albeit with some additional flags related to the reservation of the testbed:
+An Ondatra test is a Go test, and so is run with `go test`, albeit with some additional flags to control the execution of the test:

 *   `-testbed` (*required*): Path to the testbed text proto file.
 *   `-wait_time` (*optional*): Maximum amount of time the test should wait until